crcdng/avnovel/Readme.md

 I am using the [Ren'Py automatic voice feature](https://www.renpy.org/doc/html/voice.html#automatic-voice) to demonstrate adding ElevenLabs voices to a visual novel.
 There are two Python scripts (for now) that do the job: [generate_voices.py](generate_voices.py) and [wav_to_ogg.py](wav_to_ogg.py).

 You can check out the folder `avdemo` for the demo.
-You can play it live here: TODO
+The web demo is at https://github.com/crcdng/avnovel_demo You can play it live here: https://crcdng.github.io/avnovel_demo/

-To try out the integration yourself, follow these steps:
+To try out the integration for yourself, follow these steps:

 ### What you need

 * An editor such as [VSCode](https://code.visualstudio.com/) with the [Ren'Py extension](https://marketplace.visualstudio.com/items?itemName=LuqueDaniel.languague-renpy)
 * [Ren'Py](https://www.renpy.org/)
-* A Python 3 environment - I recommend using [conda](https://docs.conda.io/en/latest/miniconda.html) for setting it up
+* A Python 3 environment - I recommend using [conda](https://docs.conda.io/en/latest/miniconda.html)
 * The ElevenLabs Python API.
 Add it to your Python enviroment with `pip install elevenlabs`
 * [ffmpeg](https://www.ffmpeg.org/) to convert audio from `.wav` to `.ogg`